-- Payment amount and frequency: How much the buyer needs to pay to the owner of a property in each installment and how often those installments should occur
+- Payment amount and frequency: How much the buyer needs to pay to the owner of a property in each installment and how often those installments occur.

 - Start and end dates: The date that the buyer’s first payment is due and the date that the loan will be paid off.

-No owner financing contract in real estate would be complete without certain clauses, which specify what will happen in the event of particular action occurs.
+No owner financing contract in real estate would be complete without certain clauses, which specify what will happen in the event of a particular event happening.
 At minimum, you need to include clauses to address the following situations:

 - Credit approval: Often, an owner financing mortgage is conditional on the seller’s approval of the buyer’s credit standing.

 - Closing costs: Spell out who will be responsible for covering any other costs associated with the loan, such as document preparation fees or recording fees.

 - Taxes and insurance: Spell out who is responsible for paying the price for a property insurance policy and any property taxes.